About Annie Young, Certified EGCM Coach

 What Qualifies Me to Work With You

-I was a professional that walked along side many parents who lost sight of who they were in their journey.
+I was a professional who walked along side many parents which had lost sight of who they were in their journey.
 Their dreams changed.
 Their excitement with life shifted and sometimes dimmed.
-My role then was to focus on the child and I longed to hold the hand of the parent who needed to know they were so much more in the world.
+My role then was to focus on the child, yet I found myself longing to hold the hand of the parent who needed to know they were so much more in the world.

 I am a parent who became a different person through my journey.
 My spark in life wasn’t the same after kids.
 I knew I was not being all I was meant to be, and I did not know where to begin again.
 I’ve been there.
 Gestalt Coaching helped me rediscover my value.
 Let me guide you in rediscovering who you are.
 Let me help you find your worth.

 Parenting is something you cannot really prepare for.
 Oh, sure, there are books to read…one contradicting the next…and maybe at some point you realize that you can take something from each one and make it your own.
 There are even books on how to retain your own individuality.
 How to have balance between parenting and your individual needs and desires.
 What I found is that for every book written on that, there is one that says you have no right to that part of you as long as you are raising a child.
 You decided to be a parent and you should sacrifice for the sake of that child.

 As someone who fought hard and with conscience effort to keep something that was uniquely mine aside from being a parent, I still found myself lost.
 I was lucky enough to have children that were able to begin taking care of them selves and I STILL found myself wondering who I was aside from being a parent.
 How do I give back to the world…or even MY world.

 Sigh….My dreams had changed from before kids.
 They had changed so much I did not know what they were.
 I wanted to be valued for more than a “Yeahbutmomma” (a story you should totally ask me about).